LudovicaLV/LudovicaLV.github.io/Dyadic_behaviour_method/index.md

 ### R Data frames (empirical data) <br />

-- We provide the data frames for each pair of interest (DataFrames.zip) named "DataFramex_y_z.RData", where x and y indicate the individual ID (see Tables 7-9 in SOF) and z the data frequency.
+- The data frames for each pair of interest can be downloaded [here](http://doi.org/10.5281/zenodo.4928382) (DataFrames.zip).
+Each data frame is named "DataFramex_y_z.RData", where x and y indicate the individual ID (see Tables 7-9 in SOF) and z the data frequency.
 These data frames contain the time stamps, pair distance, locations, absolute and relative headings and their difference for each individual.
 These values were calculated for each point which was at the appropriate chosen frequency with respect to its consecutive time point.
 In addition, we provide the data frame of the female-male pair of interest (DataFrame_Pair.RData), which contains also the calculated heading difference and speed for both individuals.

 - The R code used for the creation of these dataframe for the analysis can be dowloaded [here](http://doi.org/10.5281/zenodo.4928382) (DataFrame.R).